-On March 24, 2006 Xcyte completed an Asset Purchase Agreement (the "Asset Purchase Agreement") with Invitrogen Corporation, a Delaware corporation ("Invitrogen"), in which Invitrogen agreed to purchase Xcyte's T cell expansion technology known as the "Xcellerate Process" in exchange for \$5 million (the "Asset Sale").
+Prior to the Stock purchase, on March 24, 2006 Xcyte completed an Asset Purchase Agreement (the "Asset Purchase Agreement") with Invitrogen Corporation, a Delaware corporation ("Invitrogen"), in which Invitrogen agreed to purchase Xcyte's T cell expansion technology known as the "Xcellerate Process" in exchange for \$5 million (the "Asset Sale").
 The purchase price is subject to a post-closing adjustment pursuant to which Xcyte can be required to refund up to \$1 million to Invitrogen.
-The assets subject to the agreement include intellectual property, the clinical data generated by Xcyte in the course of six clinical trials of the lead product, Xcellerated T Cells, as well as raw materials and equipment.
+The assets subject to the agreement included intellectual property, the clinical data generated by Xcyte in the course of six clinical trials of the lead product, Xcellerate T Cells, as well as raw materials and equipment.